FluxKraken/kt/docs/recipe_api.md

 ### `r.config(table)`

 Define configuration schema and defaults.
-Used for `kt recipe render --output` to generate TOML.
+Used for `kt r ... --create-config` to generate TOML.

 - `default`: Value written to the config file.
 - `_comment`: A description that appears above the key in the generated TOML.